Cynthia Cooper-Dyke’s Women of Troy have seven new faces in the mix to combine with five returners; Exhibition game set

 Jualeah Woods is a 1994 graduate of USC, having won the 1994 Pac-10 Championship as Trojan alongside USC greats Lisa Leslie and Tina Thompson.
-Now entering her second season as an assistant coach at USC, Woods served as interim head coach at San Diego State after having spent the previous two seasons as associate head coach and the six previous years as an assistant coach to Beth Burns.
+Now entering her third season as an assistant coach at USC, Woods served as interim head coach at San Diego State after having spent the previous two seasons as associate head coach and the six previous years as an assistant coach to Beth Burns.

-"Jualeah is just a great person," USC head coach Cynthia Cooper-Dyke said.
+"Jualeah is just a great person," USC head coach Cynthia Cooper said.
 "She's been at San Diego State for years.
 I love her personality and her ability to recruit, especially on the West Coast.
 She's a really strong recruiter and I really feel like she'll help make this staff great."

 While with the Aztecs, Woods served as recruiting coordinator, helping to secure San Diego State talent that has won two Mountain West Conference regular-season and tournament titles and also made three NCAA appearances.
 In 2010, the Aztecs reached the Sweet Sixteen.
 Some of Woods' top student-athletes at San Diego State were four-time all-MWC center Paris Johnson and 2010 MWC Newcomer of the Year Jessika Bradley.